CarlitoTF99/Different-Planet-Weight-Calculator-AND101/README.md

 ## Summary

-Different Planet Weight Calculator is an android app that is supposed to be very user friendly, interractive and engaging where someone can calcuate the weight of an object or a human in Lbs (pounds).
+Different Planet Weight Calculator is an android app that is supposed to be very user friendly, interractive and engaging where someone can calcuate the weight of an object or a human in antoher planet.

 If I had to describe this project in three (3) emojis, they would be:👨‍🚀📱🌍